Nigeria

 In M&A key clients of the firm include Tana Africa Capital II, Actis, Standard Chartered Bank, Colgate-Palmolive Company, NPF Pensions and Shareholders, Asha Microfinance, Stanbic IBTC Capital, SFC Finance and First City Monument Bank.

-During the research period, the firm was active in banking, debt and equity capital markets, M&A, project development, project finance and restructuring and insolvency.
+During the research period, the firm was active in banking, debt and equity capital markets, M&A, project development, projects.

 In banking the firm worked on loans and financings including acquisition and corporate financings for mainly lenders in the banking and financial services sectors.